Hopson97/HopsonCraft/README.md

 ## Dependencies
 The project requires these libraries: SFML (minimum 2.4), GLEW 2.0+ (OpenGL 3.3+), and OpenGL Maths Library (GLM).

 Compile using compiler flags:

 Windows -> ``-std=c++14 -O3 -s -lglew32s -lglu32 -lopengl32 -lsfml-graphics -lsfml-audio -lsfml-system -lsfml-window``

-Linux -> ``-std=c++14 -O3 -s -lGLEW -lGLU2 -lGL -lsfml-graphics -lsfml-audio -lsfml-system -lsfml-window``
+Linux -> ``-std=c++14 -O3 -s -lGLEW -lGLU -lGL -lsfml-graphics -lsfml-audio -lsfml-system -lsfml-window``

 All the libaries for Linux (At least, on Ubuntu) can be installed with